 - Provide a business continuity and recovery plan with a tested backup system.

 - Make sure your organisation is prepared for a cyber attack.
-Check out our webinar.
+Check out our webinars.

 - Have your IT security architecture & policy reviewed by a specialist (including policies on patching, user training, network segmentation, etc.).